lowcoder-org/lowcoder/docs/build-apps/component-guides/image.md

 # Image

 Use the **Image** component to present information in your apps in a vivic way.
-Openblocks supports you adding an image via URL and base64 encoded data.
+Lowcoder supports you adding an image via URL and base64 encoded data.

 ## URL